Terryiscool160/Luabin/README.md

 and you should be able to reach the instance at `127.0.0.1:8080`, code caching is turned off for this configuration meaning any changes to the lua files will not require you to restart the openresty instance to see them change

+the only dependancy of this project is [here](https://github.com/bungle/lua-resty-template), and you can install it via running
+`opm get bungle/lua-resty-template`, (openresty should provide this binary)

 ### TODO
 - automatic rate limiter
 - lua based capcha generator